ligolang/advisor-jsligo/README.md

 ## Content

-This directory illustrates the new on-chain views style and contains 2 implementations:
-- cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
-- jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints
+This repository illustrates the new on-chain views style and contains a jsligo implementations for smart contracts and `ligo` command lines for simulating all entrypoints.

 ## Pre-requisites